roytang/blog/content/post/2008/11/free-flex-shirt-from-adobe.md

 The names are all blurred!
 You should upload a better pic.

 ### Comment by KC on 2008-11-22 22:53:48 +0000
-Ah, yes&#8230; the new shirt.
+Ah, yes...  the new shirt.
 I remember that he was trying to be subtle about it.

 Una, kunwari may question so he asked me to come over his seat.
 Since I didn't